• Skip to main content

 Substitutions

-Whole wheat pastry flour – If you don’t have whole wheat pastry flour on hand, you can use regular pastry flour instead.
+Whole wheat pastry flour – If you don’t have whole wheat pastry flour on hand, you can use regular pastry flour instead or a 50:50 mixture of all-purpose flour and whole wheat flour.

-Butternut squash – Pureed butternut squash is what makes this recipe butternut bread, but you can also use acorn squash to make a lovely acorn squash bread instead!
+Butternut squash – Pureed butternut squash is what makes this recipe butternut bread, but you can also use acorn squash or pumpkin puree to make a lovely acorn squash bread instead!

-Eggs – Feel free to use flax eggs instead of regular eggs to make this a vegan butternut squash bread!
+Eggs – Feel free to use flax egg instead of regular eggs to make this a vegan butternut squash bread!

 Maple syrup – Any liquid sweetener will work, including honey or agave.
 Honey has a stronger flavor though, and it may alter the taste of the bread slightly.